The Greeks soaked up pressure throughout the match before exploiting a defensive lapse from the Russians which proved to be an expensive mistake

-The Ethniki came into the game knowing they needed a win to ensure qualification and they were the first to pull a save from the opposing keeper.
-Karagounis' near-post delivery was flicked on target by Kostas Katsouranis but a fully-stretched Vyacheslav Malafeev clawed the ball away.
+The Ethniki came into the game knowing they needed a win to ensure qualification and they were the first to draw a save from the opposing keeper.

-Dick Advocaat's side was in the ascendancy and had two great chances to go ahead.
-Firstly, Aleksandr Kerzhakov failed in his quest to get his first shot of the tournament on target as his volley bent agonizingly wide of the far post.
-Then, moments later, Yury Zhirkov's cutback for Dzagoev was intercepted by Katsouranis.
+Dick Advocaat's side were in the ascendancy and moments later had two great chances to go ahead.
+Firstly, Aleksandr Kerzhakov failed in his quest to get his first shot of the tournament on target as his volley bent agonisingly wide of the far post.
+Then, Yuri Zhirkov's cutback for Dzagoev was intercepted by Katsouranis.

 Zhirkov fired over five minutes before the break but Fernando Santos' side held out and in stoppage time Karagounis fired Greece into a surprise lead.
-A misplaced header by Sergey Ignashevich was capitalized on by the 35-year-old who capped his 120th international appearance, equaling the country's all-time record, by surging into the area and slamming a low shot underneath Malafeev.
+A misplaced header by Sergey Ignashevich was capitalised on by the 35-year-old who capped his 120th international appearance - a statistic equalling the country's all-time record - by surging into the area and slamming a low shot underneath Malafeev.

-Roman Pavlyuchenko replaced the profligate Kerzhakov at halftime but Russia continued to struggle against the resilient Ethniki defense.
-With space limited in the final third Igor Denisov plumped for an effort from distance only to see it swing wide.
+Roman Pavlyuchenko replaced the profligate Kerzhakov at half-time but the Russians continued to struggle against the resilient Ethniki defence.
+Their woes were best summed up when, with space limited in the final third, Igor Denisov shot from distance only to see his effort swing wide.

-Greece remained a threat on the counterattack and after Aleksandr Anyukov somehow cleared Vasilis Torosidis' cross away from inside the six-yard box, Karagounis received booking that will keep him out of the next match for diving in the area though it looked like a certain penalty.
+Greece remained a threat on the counterattack and after Aleksandr Anyukov somehow cleared Vasilis Torosidis' cross away from inside the six yard box, Karagounis received a booking that will keep him out of the next match for diving in the area though it looked like a certain penalty.

-Santos signaled his intent to see out the game with the solitary goal by replacing striker Theofanis Gekas with left back Jose Holebas 25 minutes from time.
+Santos signalled his intent to see out the game with the solitary goal by replacing striker Theofanis Gekas with left-back Jose Holebas 25 minutes from time.
 But the Ethniki almost extended their lead in the 70th minute when Gergios Tzavellas' beautifully struck free kick rattled the frame of the goal.

-In desperation to find an equalizer Advocaat's side became extremely disjointed and another long-range attempt from Denisov was saved by Sifakis.
-With five minutes of normal time remaining Dzagoev came close to restoring parity but his header from Arshavin's cross shaded the outside of the post.
+In their desperation to find an equaliser Advocaat's side became extremely disjointed and another long-range attempt from Denisov was saved by Sifakis.
+With five minutes of normal time remaining Dzagoev came close to restoring parity but his header from Arshavin's cross shaved the outside of the post.